XenitAB/xenitab.github.io/docs/xks/operator-guide/cve.md

 Not a problem in AKS clusters due to the usage of [Konnectivity](https://github.com/Azure/AKS/issues/3327).

-In XKS developer can't modify Node objects so it shouldn't be a problem in EKS ether.
+XKS users can't modify node objects so it shouldn't be a problem in EKS ether.

 ### CVE-2022-3162 Unauthorized read of Custom Resources

 > 2022-11-10

-Developers shouldn't have cluster wide read access on any CRD.
+Developers do not have cluster wide read access on any CRD in XKS.
+Due to this the CVE isn't an issue.